-IT security degrees online
+information security degree online

 • comparison of info-sec degree levels with data like cost, duration & admission requirements

-IT Security Degree Curriculum
+Information Security Degree Curriculum

 The skills you will gain during information security classes are paramount when building a learning plan.
-Here are some of the hard skills, soft skills, and certifications that employers want, and which you should look for when selecting a degree in IT security.
+Here are some of the hard skills, soft skills, and certifications that employers want, and which you should look for when selecting a degree in information security.

 Hard Skills

 Hard skills are the tools, techniques and platforms you will learn during a training program and use in the field on a regular basis.
-Here are the hard skills you should look for in an IT security degree:
+Here are the hard skills you should look for in an information security degree:

 • Cyber Security Incident Response: When a cyber attack breaks through the organization’s defenses, cyber-sec incident response kicks in to rapidly detect the breach, minimize its destruction, patch up the weakness that was exploited, and restore IT services.